 - Disinfect all high-touch areas in your living space and automobile.

-If you are a student who falls in the high-risk category and needs special accommodation, please see the campus ADA representative, housing director or other staff members as directed.
+If you are a student who falls in the high-risk category, need accommodation, or have concerns about maintaining your health while on campus, please see the campus ADA representative, housing coordinator or other staff members as directed.

 Student Organization Events

-This fall all student organization events will follow state and local guidelines for health and safety.
-Numbers of participants may be limited, events postponed and fewer students allowed to participate.
-Online options will be made available for the enjoyment and safety of students and sponsors.
-Any events that include five or more individuals gathering together will require masks to be worn even if outside a campus building.
+All student organization events will continue as scheduled, but will continue to follow state and local guidelines for health and safety.
+Numbers of participants may be limited, events postponed or fewer students allowed to participate, if needed.